BrittanyG729/final-project/README.md

-This Project is a website that allows users to log in and borrow their favorite books or add more to the site for others. several users can be added to the website.
-Technology used- MongoDB, React, Node.js
+This Project is a website that allows users to log in and borrow their favorite books or add more to the site for others.
+Several users can be added to the website.
+The technology used- MongoDB, React, Node.js, express, and cors.
 Trello link https://trello.com/b/XU6jCgBP/mod3-project
 deployed link https://final-project-9i31.onrender.com/
 unresolved issues
   - not able to fully check out books or have  users add their favorite books if able to continue working on the project I would make sure users can add their books and set up a trade option, also improve styling

-Biggest struggle- learning what pages I needed and displaying data
+My biggest struggle- learning what pages I needed and displaying data